MrKahr/PersonalWebsite/README.md

 ## Contact
 First of all, thank you for taking the time to read some of my source code!
-If you are an employer, or a fellow developer, and you'd like to talk to me about opportunities in frontend or backend-development, please feel free to contact me at <madskhebsgaard@gmail.com>
+If you are an employer and you'd like to talk to me about opportunities in frontend or backend-development, you can reach me at <madskhebsgaard@gmail.com>